List of works by Jonathan Larson: Rent

-Larson, in front of the sold out poster for the 1994 New York Theatre Workshop of RENT.

 Rent originated in 1988 when playwright Billy Aronson conceived the idea of creating "a musical inspired by Giacomo Puccini's La bohème, in which the luscious splendor of Puccini's world would be replaced with the coarseness and noise of modern New York".
 In 1989, seeking a collaborator, Aronson was introduced to Jonathan Larson by Ira Weitzman.
 Larson embraced the concept, suggested the title Rent, and proposed shifting the setting from Aronson's envisioned Upper West Side to the grittier East Village and Alphabet City neighborhood where Larson himself lived and struggled as an artist.
 While Aronson contributed the original concept and some initial lyrics, the final book, music, and lyrics are primarily credited to Larson.

 Developed over seven years, Rent depicts a year in the life of a group of young, impoverished artists and musicians in New York's Lower East Side, grappling with creativity, poverty, relationships, addiction, gentrification, and the devastating impact of the HIV/AIDS epidemic.
 The musical champions themes of love, loss, community, and the urgency of living in the present, encapsulated in the mantra "No day but today".